IBM/AI-on-Power-Level3/docs/Lab1/lab1-overview.md

 !!! note "What is IBM watsonx?"

-    IBM watsonx is IBM’s next-generation AI and data platform, designed to help enterprises build, train, fine-tune, and deploy large-scale AI models efficiently. watsonx enables businesses to harness the power of artificial intelligence and machine learning (AI/ML) for various tasks like generative AI, predictive analytics, and decision-making.
+    IBM watsonx is IBM’s next-generation AI and data platform, designed to help enterprises build, train, fine-tune, and deploy large-scale AI models efficiently.
+IBM watsonx enables businesses to harness the power of artificial intelligence and machine learning (AI/ML) for various tasks like generative AI, predictive analytics, and decision-making.
 It integrates advanced capabilities for handling large language models (LLMs), machine learning workflows, and AI governance.

 !!! danger "IBM watsonx support on IBM Power"

     **NOTE**: At the time of writing this lab, IBM watsonx is not available to run on IBM Power yet.
-However, clients can use foundation models (either hosted by watsonx on IBM Cloud or running stand-alone on-premises on IBM Power) to infuse and harness the power of (Gen)AI into their on-premises applications running on IBM Power.
+However, clients can use foundation models (either hosted by watsonx on IBM Cloud or running stand-alone on-premises on IBM Power) to infuse and harness the power of (gen)AI into their on-premises applications running on IBM Power.

 ## IBM watsonx Vs Hugging Face